awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 ### Load from JSON Data Using a JSONPaths file<a name="copy-from-json-examples-using-jsonpaths"></a>

 If the JSON data objects don't correspond directly to column names, you can use a JSONPaths file to map the JSON elements to columns\.
-Again, the order does not matter in the JSON source data, but the order of the JSONPaths file expressions must match the column order\.
+Again, the order doesn't matter in the JSON source data, but the order of the JSONPaths file expressions must match the column order\.
 Suppose that you have the following data file, named `category_object_paths.json`\.

 ```
 {